Domkal: Location

-Note: The map alongside presents some of the notable locations in the subdivisions.
-All places marked in the map are linked in the larger full screen map.

 Demographics

 According to the 2011 Census of India, Domkal had a total population of 3,914, of which 2,008 (51%) were males and 1,906 (49%) females.
 Population in the age range 0–6 years numbered 420.
 Scheduled Castes numbered 96 and Scheduled Tribes numbered 22.

 Literacy

 As per 2011 census the total number of literate persons in Domkal was 2,460 (70.40% of the population above 6 years), out of which 1,321 were males and 1,139 were females.

 Civic administration

 Police station

 Domkal police station has jurisdiction over Domkal CD block.

 CD block HQ

 The headquarters of Domkal CD block are located at Domkal.

 Transport

 The State Highway 11 passes through the Domkal town.
 Bus services are available for Kolkata, district headquarters Berhampore and others town of Murshidabad.
 The nearest railway station is Cossimbazar railway station.